sandyherho/suppl_scuba_bouyancy/README.md

 # Supplementary Scripts

-### *Scuba diver porpoising as a delay-induced Hopf bifurcation: an idealized model*
+### *An idealized delay-differential model of scuba diver porpoising and runaway ascent*

 This repository holds the analysis scripts that produce every computed figure and numerical report of the accompanying manuscript.
 The study is analysis-only: a